wessenstam/gts21/cicd/basic/basic.rst

 #.
 Run the command ``docker stop Fiesta_App`` to (you guessed it!) stop the container.
 This will not only stop the container, but as we specified on creation, will delete the container.

 #.
 Run the command ``docker run -d --rm -p 5000:3000 --name Fiesta_App fiesta_app:1.0``.
 The *-p 5000:3000* parameter exposes port 5000, and maps the external port of 5000 to the internal port of 3000.

+[This failed first attempt, worked second attempt.

+root@xyz123-docker-vm github]# docker run -d --rm -p 5000:3000 --name Fiesta_App fiesta_app:1.0
+docker: Error response from daemon: Conflict.
+The container name "/Fiesta_App" is already in use by container "f838ddea0f8920fde1136bb722fd97fde6605871fd3813068f0e371cf79c6e28".
+You have to remove (or rename) that container to be able to reuse that name.]

 #.
 Run the command ``docker logs --follow Fiesta_App`` once again.
 At the same time, open a browser ``http://<DOCKER-VM-IP-ADDRESS>:5000/products``.